Robust and Performance Incentivizing Algorithms for Multi-Armed Bandits with Strategic Agents: Results for General Cost Functions

 Here we consider a simple but meaningful cost function which is the linear cost function.
 Specifically, $\forall i \in [k]: f_i(x)=a_i x$ where $a_i>0$ is a coefficient that is known to the agent but not necessarily to the principal.
 Clearly, in the plain cost model, we had $a_i=1$ for all arms.
 Accordingly, $g_i(x)=a_i(x-\meani)$ and therefore $\mic$ is:

-We show that in the Sustainable Setting when agents are $\compInfo$, then a performance incentivizing algorithm can also achieve a top performance equilibrium regardless of whether Condition \ref{cond:cost_cond_good_revenue} holds or not (Theorem \ref{thm:cost_info}).
+We show that in the Sustainable Setting when agents are $\compInfo$, then a SAMF algorithm can also achieve a top performance equilibrium regardless of whether Condition \ref{cond:cost_cond_good_revenue} holds or not (Theorem \ref{thm:cost_info}).
 We end however by showing that if there exists $i: M_i>M^f_i$ then such an equilibrium does not necessarily exist (Theorem \ref{thm:neg_cost}).